 If you suffer from one of these stagnant fertility conditions, you may want to consider doing a daily hot or cold compress using a Yarrow infusion.
 A Yarrow compress may also be helpful when there is pain present, such as menstrual cramps.
-An oil from fresh Yarrow can be made and applied directly to the abdomen, or a massage oil blend using Yarrow essential oil can be used as well.
+An oil from fresh Yarrow can be made and applied directly to the abdomen, or use a massage oil blend using Yarrow essential oil.

 2. Place a cotton rag or old clean cloth in the tea after it has reached desired temperature.

 3. Wring it out so that it still holds quite a bit of liquid, but is not dripping.
 Be sure you do not use a cloth that you care about too much; the tea may stain it.